tutucea/celestial-forecast/README.md

 # maia-forecast
-Human Design Transit Tracker This application can be used/installed on Windows, Mac, and Linux.
+Human Design System Transits Tracker.
+This application can be used/installed on Windows, Mac, and Linux.

 Download and install Node.js from the official website: https://nodejs.org/en/download.
 This will also install npm (Node Package Manager) alongside it.